FedeClaudi/refy/README.md

 ```shell
 refy query "locomotion control brainstem" --N 100 --since 2015 --to 2018 --s refs.csv
 ```
-Will show 100 suggested papers published between 2015 and 2018 and will save the results to `refs.csv`.
+Will show 100 suggested papers published between 2015 and 2018 related to locomotrion control and will save the results to `refs.csv`.
+Similarly `refy author Carandini --N 20 --d` will show 20 papers from "Carandini" and print out debug information in the process.

->**Note:** `suggest` mode is much more powerful and hence it's the recomended way for finding new literature, however `query` allows you to quickly look up new papers without having to createa a `.bib` fiel.
+>**Note:** `suggest` mode is much more powerful and hence it's the recomended way for finding new literature, however `query` allows you to quickly look up new papers without having to createa a `.bib` field. `author` mode can be useful to find other authors that have published with a given author of interest.

 >**Note:** in `suggest` mode, the content of your `.bib` file **must** include papers abstracts. **Only papers with abstracts** will be used for the analysis.
 Your `.bib` file entries should look like this:
 ```